 Sometimes these two get mixed up.
 But they're very different.
 Overlanders are vehicles that have been modified for serious adventures only.
-If you're looking for something a a bit more hardcore, check out our guide on Overlanders.
+If you're looking for something more hardcore, check out our guide on Overlanders.

 Swamper Base Vehicle

-For a VW Caddy Swamper or a VW Crafter Swamper you can also buy a 4motion base vehicle straight from VW.
-This is ideal to do your Swamper mods!
+For a VW Caddy Swamper or a VW Crafter Swamper, you can also buy a 4-motion base vehicle straight from VW.
+This is ideal for doing your Swamper mods!

-The rear differential lock can be used if the terrain gets hardcore button, meaning the rear wheels of the van will keep driving you forwards.
-Even when you’re on off-road, and on dirty and rugged tracks.
+The rear differential lock can be used if the terrain gets hardcore.
+Meaning the rear wheels of the van will keep driving you forward.
+Even when you’re off-road and on dirty and rugged tracks.

 Swamper Alloy Wheels

-A VW Swamper will want a really particular looking alloy.
+A VW Swamper needs a very particular alloy.
+It would be best to have something durable without worrying about looking mint.
 You don’t want shiny, easily scratched rims.
-You need something really durable that you’re not worried about looking mint.
-You’ll want a raised stance, to give greater ground clearance.
+You’ll want a raised stance to give greater ground clearance.

 We recommend the BF Goodrich All Terrain tyre to go with your VW Swamper Alloy Wheels.
-Tough rubber means that you don’t need to worry about sidewall punctures, even on the toughest terrain.
+Tough rubber means you don’t need to worry about sidewall punctures, even on the most challenging terrain.
 They also look wicked!
-You might want to look out for packages that include Swamper Wheels and Tyres.
-This should mean you get the right kit.
+You might want to look for packages including Swamper Wheels and Tyres.
+This will mean you get a suitable kit.

 Check out our full range of VW Transporter Swamper Wheels with BF Goodrich tyres.